-Your doorbell should be smart, too.
-Here's our recs for best Ring Doorbells
+Doorbells should be smart too.
+Here's our recs for best Ring Doorbells!

 Ring has plenty of video doorbells to choose from, each hitting a different price point and feature set.
 Ring Video Doorbell Wired is only $60 and works for homes that already have electrical wiring for their existing doorbell.
 It's a sleek design that's small, unobtrusive, and offers great 1080p video quality and most of Ring's best motion detection features at a fraction of the price of their other products.
 If you don't have an electrical wire to use, Ring Video Doorbell (2nd gen) offers the ability to run on battery power for only $40 more.

+If you're looking for more features, Ring Video Doorbell 4 is an upgrade from Ring Video Doorbell 3 in two big ways: automated quick replies and color pre-roll footage.
+Running off a battery for months is a tough task, but Ring Video Doorbell 4 does it admirably.
+Color pre-roll is the biggest new feature, as it provides color snapshots of anything that happened four seconds before the motion event occurred.
+In the past, many battery-powered video doorbells took at least one second to wake up from low-power mode, meaning you wouldn't get a recording of the first few seconds after a motion was detected.

+Additionally, Ring Video Doorbell 4 can act as an answering machine for your front door with automated quick replies.
+Just use the app to set an amount of time that your doorbell should ring before answering with an automated response.
+Folks at your front door can then choose to leave a message for you, bringing back the good old days of a telephone answering machine — just without all those incredibly irritating hang-ups!

-Ring Video Doorbell 3 makes some great improvements on its predecessor's design, though.
-It features 5GHz dual-band Wi-Fi, along with improved motion zone settings that let you receive notifications only for close-by subjects within a few feet of the camera.
-It's also easier to remove the faceplate on the Doorbell 3, making it effortless to toss in a spare battery.
+Ring Video Doorbell 4 keeps the same great improvements from its predecessor, including 5GHz dual-band Wi-Fi and improved motion zone settings.
+The new motion zone settings let you tweak notifications only for close-by subjects within a few feet of the camera.
+It also features the easier to remove faceplate design that Ring Video Doorbell 3 introduced, making it effortless to toss in a spare battery.

-While the Doorbell 3 is pricier than the Doorbell 2, we'd argue that it's worth putting the extra money into.
-The improved motion zones are hugely helpful, particularly if your camera faces a busy street that would otherwise constantly set off motion alerts (I'm writing this from experience!).
-It's now easier to set up and connect to your Wi-Fi network.
-This is the best camera to buy for homes that aren't equipped with low-voltage doorbell wiring.
+Those improved motion zones are hugely helpful, particularly if your camera faces a busy street that would otherwise constantly set off motion alerts (I'm writing this from experience!).
+It's now easier to set up and connect to your Wi-Fi network since the doorbell supports both 5GHz and 2.4GHz networks, so you'll no longer need a dedicated 2.4GHz network just for your video doorbell.
+You can also easily swap out the faceplate with a color that might better match your home!

-There's also the Ring Video Doorbell 3 Plus to consider.
-While most of its features are the same, the Doorbell 3 Plus includes the Pre-Roll feature from Ring Video Doorbell Pro — a doorbell that only works with an electrical wire — that gives you a four-second preview of the events leading up to your motion alerts.
-These Pre-Rolls are kept at a low resolution and in black and white to preserve battery life.
-They even work while running on battery power, which is one of the things that makes this product so attractive.

 Battery-powered

-Ring Video Doorbell 3
+Ring Video Doorbell – newest generation

-See what happened before the motion alert.
+See what happened before the motion alert

-The Video Doorbell 3 Plus is the only camera in Ring's lineup with the new Pre-Roll feature that lets you see an additional four seconds of black-and-white footage of the events before your motion alerts.
-Otherwise, this is almost identical to the standard Doorbell 3.
+The Video Doorbell 4 is the only camera in Ring's lineup with color Pre-Roll footage that lets you see an additional four seconds of the events before your motion alerts.
+It can also act as an answering machine for your front door with automated quick replies.

-If your house does have proper doorbell wiring, though, you might want to look at the Ring Video Doorbell Pro instead.
-It's less expensive the Doorbell 3, and yet, you'll be getting a much sleeker, less conspicuous design, sharper 1080p video, and four swappable faceplates to match the color of your home.
+If your house does have proper doorbell wiring, though, you might want to look at the Ring Video Doorbell Pro 2 instead.
+It might be more expensive than Ring Video Doorbell 4, but you'll be getting beaucoup features in exchange for that extra cash.
+That includes 3D motion detection, considerably upgraded video quality, a better aspect ratio that sees more of your front porch, and a much sleeker design.

-Just bear in mind that even with existing doorbell wiring, you may still need more power; the Video Doorbell Pro requires at least 16 volts AC, but doorbell chimes can operate on as little as 8 volts.
-Ring includes a Pro Power Kit in the box that you'll need to install during setup, but you can also run the Doorbell Pro straight from a plug-in adapter.
+Just bear in mind that even with existing doorbell wiring, you may still need more power; the Video Doorbell Pro 2 requires a proper transformer, while regular doorbell chimes can operate on as little as 8 volts.
+Ring includes a Pro Power Kit in the box that you'll need to install during setup, but you can also run the Doorbell Pro straight from a plug-in adapter that Ring sells separately on its store.

 Staff Pick